Randall-MC/minecraft/Mod-List.md

 `requiere midnightlib, satin`
 - **VisualWorkbench-v4.2.0-1.19.2-Fabric**: makes items put into a crafting table stay inside.
 Breaking the block drops everything on the ground, just like you'd expect.
 Oh, and crafting ingredients as well as the resulting item are also rendered on top.
 `requires fabric-api, PuzzlesLib, ForgeConfigAPIPort`
+- **MerchantMarkers-1.19.1-fabric-1.2.3**: Add custom markers above villagers to make them stand out and be easier to find than ever.
+`requiere Iceberg, ForgeConfigAPIPort`
+- **Highlighter-1.19.1-fabric-1.1.4**: Quickly find new items by showing an animated star on all newly-picked up items.
+`requiere Iceberg`
+- **ItemBorders-1.19-fabric-1.1.6**: Add colored borders to inventory slots to make your rare items stand out!
+`requiere Iceberg`
+- **visuality-0.5.5**: Add a bunch of new particles such as crystal sparkles, particles on mob hitting, custom blob particles for slimes, environmental particles to your Minecraft world.

 ---